groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/esign/xlsx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guidelines for Signing XLSX Documents with Text Signatures using JavaScript"
+    title: "Steps for signing XLSX documents with text signatures using JavaScript"
     content: |
       [GroupDocs.Signature](/signature/nodejs-java/) streamlines the process of adding customized text signatures to XLSX files.
 Node.js via Java developers can seamlessly incorporate signing functionality into their applications.